 Cause and Effect

-Kevin had never gained weight before and the newfound cause and effect of calories was shocking.
-Kevin carried on with his normal life but what we sometimes consider normal has a way of catching up to us.
+I had never gained weight before and the newfound cause and effect of calories was shocking.
+I carried on with my normal life but what we sometimes consider normal has a way of catching up to us.

 "I got to this point where I always felt tired.
 My eating habits that I lived with my entire life, I hadn't changed them yet, so I was still eating an unhealthy diet and with no energy I’d ignore the motivation and the desire to go exercise.